Of Stone, Wood, Light, and What Kamień, Drewno, Światło I Co

 2024

-Wining Project of Art Lives Here Artist Residency by Leonardo Hotels, Warsaw (PL)
+Winning Project of Art Lives Here Artist Residency and has joined the collection of Leonardo Hotels, Warsaw (PL)

 “To rebuild a homeland, we started with stones and wood.
 In the end, we brought the light back to the city.”

-Warsaw is a city where every stone and shadow tells a story.
-During his residency in this layered urban landscape, interdisciplinary artist Tianjun Li created Of Stone, Wood, Light, and What—a photographic series that examines the city’s intertwined histories of ruin, survival, and reinvention.
+Warsaw is a city where every stone and shadow carries memory.
+During his residency, interdisciplinary artist Tianjun Li created Of Stone, Wood, Light, and What, a photographic series reflecting on ruin, survival, and the human capacity to rebuild.

 t